 Digital connectivity: Poor access to digital connectivity makes it difficult for many households to access critical services and information and weakens the productivity of many rural and coastal based businesses.
 According to NICRE research, the quality of internet service varies significantly across the North East, with the predominantly rural areas of Northumberland and County Durham experiencing significantly worse internet quality compared with urban areas.
-The proportion of premises with access to gigabit broadband is also very low in rural areas of Northumberland and County Durham.
-The research shows a third of rural businesses in Northumberland and County Durham.
+The proportion of premises with access to gigabit broadband is also very low in rural areas of Northumberland and County Durham, as well as in coastal Northumberland and County Durham.
 The research shows a third of rural businesses in Northumberland and County Durham rate their broadband as being poor or very poor, compared with 18% of urban businesses across the North East.
 33% of Northumberland businesses and 37% in County Durham say that broadband quality is a key obstacle to realising local growth opportunities.